nstifani/Spinalcord_Mapper/README.md

 2016-12-17
 Author: Nicolas Stifani nstifani@gmail.com

-This is a plugin for ImageJ intented for manual registration of spinal cord transverse images.
+This is a plugin for ImageJ intented for Processing, Manual Registration and cell count of spinal cord images.
 It requires ImageJ 1.50 and above.

 To install it: